precice/openfoam-adapter/implicitInjectionWrapper/README.md

 ## Source Files

-implicitInjectionWrapper.H - a wrapper template class used to override the prepareForNextTimeStep function from the native OpenFOAM InjectionModel class for every InjectionModel type.
-This creates "implicit" versions of the native OpenFOAM InjectionModel types (implicitPatchInjection, implicitConeNozzleInjection, implicitManualInjection, etc.) that support checkpoint logic from preCICE implicit coupling. makeImplicitInjectorsKinematic.C - uses macro defined in implicitInjectionWrapper.H to create wrapped template classes for implicitPatchInjection, implicitConeNozzleInjection, and implicitManualInjection types registered to the basicKinematicCloud type makeImplicitInjectorsKinematicColliding.C - uses macro defined in implicitInjectionWrapper.H to create wrapped template classes for implicitPatchInjection, implicitConeNozzleInjection, and implicitManualInjection types registered to the basicKinematicCollidingCloud type makeImplicitInjectorsReacting.C - uses macro defined in implicitInjectionWrapper.H to create wrapped template classes for implicitPatchInjection, implicitConeNozzleInjection, and implicitManualInjection types registered to the basicReactingCloud type makeImplicitInjectorsReactingMultiphase.C - uses macro defined in implicitInjectionWrapper.H to create wrapped template classes for implicitPatchInjection, implicitConeNozzleInjection, and implicitManualInjection types registered to the basicReactingMultiphaseCloud type makeImplicitInjectorsThermo.C - uses macro defined in implicitInjectionWrapper.H to create wrapped template classes for implicitPatchInjection, implicitConeNozzleInjection, and implicitManualInjection types registered to the basicThermoCloud type
+- `implicitInjectionWrapper.H` - a wrapper template class used to override the `prepareForNextTimeStep` function from the native OpenFOAM `InjectionModel` class for every `InjectionModel` type.
+This creates "implicit" versions of the native OpenFOAM InjectionModel types (`implicitPatchInjection`, `implicitConeNozzleInjection`, `implicitManualInjection`, etc.) that support checkpoint logic from preCICE implicit coupling.
+- `makeImplicitInjectorsKinematic.C` - uses macro defined in `implicitInjectionWrapper.H` to create wrapped template classes for `implicitPatchInjection`, `implicitConeNozzleInjection`, and `implicitManualInjection` types registered to the `basicKinematicCloud` type
+- `makeImplicitInjectorsKinematicColliding.C` - uses macro defined in `implicitInjectionWrapper.H` to create wrapped template classes for `implicitPatchInjection`, `implicitConeNozzleInjection`, and `implicitManualInjection` types registered to the `basicKinematicCollidingCloud` type
+- `makeImplicitInjectorsReacting.C` - uses macro defined in `implicitInjectionWrapper.H` to create wrapped template classes for `implicitPatchInjection`, `implicitConeNozzleInjection`, and `implicitManualInjection` types registered to the `basicReactingCloud` type
+- `makeImplicitInjectorsReactingMultiphase.C` - uses macro defined in `implicitInjectionWrapper.H` to create wrapped template classes for `implicitPatchInjection`, `implicitConeNozzleInjection`, and `implicitManualInjection` types registered to the `basicReactingMultiphaseCloud` type
+- `makeImplicitInjectorsThermo.C` - uses macro defined in `implicitInjectionWrapper.H` to create wrapped template classes for `implicitPatchInjection`, `implicitConeNozzleInjection`, and `implicitManualInjection` types registered to the `basicThermoCloud` type

 ## User-Guide